Do not agree with or do the things of the this world as others do, or

-This familiar verse in Romans takes on a richer, fuller meaning when we take time to define ‘conform’ and ‘transform’ so we can more thoroughly understand Paul’s warnings to the early Christians, and us.
+This familiar verse in Romans takes on a richer, fuller meaning when we take time to define ‘conform’ and ‘transform’ to more thoroughly understand Paul’s warnings to the early Christians and us.

-He not only expects us not to be a part of the world but we should not be in agreement with or comply with the standard of prevalent sin within society.
-Another definition for conform is harmony, meaning we should not allow ourselves to become swayed by the pressures of society to be in unity with the demands of anti-Christian agendas and social issues of the day.
+He expects us not to be a part of the world, but we also should not agree with or comply with the standard of prevalent sin within society.
+Another definition for conform is harmony, meaning we should not allow ourselves to become swayed by society’s pressures to be in unity with the demands of anti-Christian agendas and social issues of the day.

-As Christians, we don’t often take a bold stand against the social norms of our time because we do not want to be perceived as someone who does not show the love of Christ.
+As Christians, we don’t often take a bold stand against social norms because we do not want to be perceived as someone who does not show the love of Christ.
 But the blood of Christ, sacrificed for our sins to transform us into a new creation, requires a bold stand against the ungodly mentality of a sinful people.

 The only way we will ever be able to know where the line in the sand begins and ends is by knowing His Word and allowing it to transform, or change, the way we think and the character we display to the world.
 If we don’t spend time in the Bible reading what God says to us, we won’t know what side of the line we should stand on, because let’s face it, if we are ignorant in the Word, the world’s rationale can sound very convincing.

-This is why it is not just our goal, but our passion, to point you to Jesus at every step of this new year.
+This is why it is not just our goal but our passion to point you to Jesus at every step of the way.
 I’m sure we will get it wrong sometimes; after all, we are human.
 And when we do, I pray you will graciously take us by the hand and show us in His Word where we missed it.
 That is what this community of women is all about – keeping each other accountable to the Word, encouraging each other to seek Him, and loving each other enough to come alongside and point us back to Him when we take too many steps near the line.